-Individuals who are not able to be vaccinated and/or who do not submit vaccination records will be required to participate in the COVID-19 on-campus testing program.
+Individuals who are not able to be vaccinated and/or who do not have a university-verified vaccination record will be required to participate in the COVID-19 on-campus testing program.

 - More information about the on-campus testing program, including requirements and how to receive results, can be found on the On-Campus COVID-19 Testing Page.

 - Please note that even individuals who have a verified Vaccination Record Card on file will still have full access to the COVID-19 testing program and may continue testing.

 - View the full list of testing locations and hours.

 Students can update their contact information through Self Service.